Estate plan requirements by state

 - •Witness and notarization combinations: some states require both witnesses and notarization for certain documents, while others require only one or the other

-- •Community property rules: 9 states treat property acquired during marriage as jointly owned, which affects all four documents (AZ, CA, ID, LA, NV, NM, TX, WA, WI)
+- •Community property rules: some states treat property acquired during marriage as jointly owned, which affects every document (AZ, CA, ID, LA, NV, NM, TX, WA, WI)

-- •Electronic wills: 11 states allow fully electronic will execution.
+- •Electronic wills: a growing number of states allow fully electronic will execution.
 Trust, POA, and healthcare directive e-signing laws vary separately.
+New York’s 2025 e-will law is enacted but does not take effect until June 2027.

 - •Remote online witnessing (ROW): some states allow witnesses to observe your signing over a live video call instead of being physically present.
 A few states cover all estate planning documents, while others limit ROW to wills only (marked with *).
 Some states require a supervising attorney.